Thinklab-SJTU/ML4CO-Kit/README.md

 * [ML4CO-Kit](https://github.com/Thinklab-SJTU/ML4CO-Kit), a general-purpose toolkit that provides implementations of common algorithms used in ML4CO, along with basic training frameworks, traditional solvers and data generation tools.
 It aims to simplify the implementation of key techniques and offer a solid base for developing machine learning models for COPs.

 * [ML4TSPBench](https://github.com/Thinklab-SJTU/ML4TSPBench): a benchmark focusing on exploring the TSP for representativeness.
+It advances a unified modular streamline incorporating existing tens of technologies in both learning and search for transparent ablation, aiming to reassess the role of learning and to discern which parts of existing techniques are genuinely beneficial and which are not.
 It offers a deep dive into various methodology designs, enabling comparisons and the development of specialized algorithms.

 * [ML4CO-Bench-101](https://github.com/Thinklab-SJTU/ML4CO-Bench-101): a benchmark that categorizes neural combinatorial optimization (NCO) solvers by solving paradigms, model designs, and learning strategies.
 It evaluates applicability and generalization of different NCO approaches across a broad range of combinatorial optimization problems to uncover universal insights that can be transferred across various domains of ML4CO.